 The PSU program is three years in length, although each performance period is one year.
 The Committee continues to assess the viability of setting longer performance periods.
-The Committee's decision to select one-year performance periods is influenced to a large degree by the fact that a significant portion of the Company's revenue is based on the budget of the Corps.
+The Committee's decision to select one-year performance periods is influenced to a large degree by the fact that a significant portion of the Company's revenue is based on the budget of the Corps and the performance of the Corps in bringing projects to the market.
 The Corps' budget is set by Congress on an annual basis, and the Company has limited visibility and assurances regarding future years.
+In addition, the Company has limited visibility into the ability of the Corps to bring projects to the market.
 Accordingly, the Committee sets the first year of the performance period based on the Company's budget and sets increased target performance for the second and third years of the grant at the time of the award.
-In that way, should the Corps' budget experience negative fluctuations, a factor outside management's control, targets for the second or third year could be impacted but the entire program will not be affected.
+In that way, should the Corps' budget experience negative fluctuations in either budget or its ability to bring projects to the market, factors outside management's control, targets for the second or third year could be impacted but the impact on the entire program is mitigated.